Coherent Equalization of Linear Quantum Systems: Examples

 The method gives the analytical expression~(\ref{eq:58}) for $\hat H_{11}(s)$.
 Since it involves inverting the Pick matrix $\mathbf{P}$, a closed form expression for~(\ref{eq:58}) is quite cumbersome, even when a modest number of grid points is selected.
 Therefore we validated our approach numerically.
 For this, we selected additional grid points on the imaginary axis, while keeping the original frequencies as a control set.
 Then we computed interpolated values of $H_{11}(i\omega)$ at those grid points, using~(\ref{eq:58}),~(\ref{eq:52}) with $\Theta(s)=-0.95,0$ and $0.95$.
 Also, the corresponding normalized values of the error power spectrum density, $P_e(i\omega,H_{11})/{\tilde\gamma^2}$, were computed.
 The graphs of these quantities are shown in Fig.~\ref{fig:psds} using solid lines.

 Fig.~\ref{fig:ratio} confirms that all three computed $H_{11}(i\omega)$ agree at the grid frequencies.
 The sharp peaks in the graphs occur at the grid point frequencies $\omega_l$ which were used in the LMIs~(\ref{eq:13.l}),~(\ref{eq:14.l}).
 These peaks occur because the transfer functions $W_{ij}(s)$ which parameterize the solution have poles at $-\tau+i\omega_l$; see~(\ref{eq:101}).
-When $\tau=0.001$, these poles are quite close to the imaginary axis.
+When $\omega_l\gg \tau$, these poles are quite close to the grid points $i\omega_l$ on the imaginary axis at which $H_{11}(i\omega)$ was evaluated.

 Other than at the control frequencies $\omega_l$, all three graphs of $P_e(i\omega, H_{11})$ deviate from the optimal value $\tilde\gamma^2$ of the problem (\ref{eq:71.LMI.l})--(\ref{eq:14.l}).
 This is expected since the algorithm optimizes the PSD of the error at selected frequency points only.
 It is worth noting that away from the grid frequencies, $P_e(i\omega, H_{11})$ varies considerably, depending on $\Theta$.
 When we let $\Theta=-0.95$ in~(\ref{eq:58}), interpolation led to a substantially improved error power spectrum density, in comparison with the power spectrum density $P_{y-u}(i\omega)$ of the difference $y-u$.
 However, when $\Theta=0.95$, the error power spectrum density deviated considerably from the value $\tilde\gamma^2$, and was relatively close to $P_{y-u}(i\omega)$.
 Nevertheless, the observed reduction of the error PSD using $\Theta=-0.95$ and $\Theta=0$ indicates that there is room for further optimization of $P_e(i\omega,H_{11})$ over the parameter $\Theta(s)$.
-Simulations performed with other values of $\sigma_w^2$ (e.g., see Fig.~\ref{fig:psds.sig2w4} and~\ref{fig:ratio.4}) confirmed this finding.
+Simulations performed with other values of $\sigma_w^2$ (e.g., see Fig.~\ref{fig:psds.sig2w4}) confirmed this finding.
 This interesting problem will be addressed in future research.